- We expect retail mcommerce sales to account for 43.4% of total retail ecommerce sales in 2023, up from 41.8% in 2022.

 Like what you’re reading?
 Click here to learn more about Insider Intelligence’s leading Ecommerce and Retail research.

-Insider Intelligence predicts mcommerce volume to hit $620.97 billion, or 42.9% of ecommerce, in 2024.
+Insider Intelligence predicts mcommerce sales to hit $534.18 billion, or 40.4% of ecommerce sales, in 2024.
 There are two key devices driving the mcommerce revolution: smartphones and tablets.

 Mcommerce Examples & Companies

 As mobile wallets and contactless credit cards become increasingly popular, tech giants like Google and Apple are making their way to the forefront of the payments space.